 WA's best off-shore fishing spots »

-Just north of Karratha lies Roebourne, a town whose importance to the state grew significantly with the discovery of gold, copper and tin in the surrounding areas.
+Just east of Karratha lies Roebourne, a town whose importance to the state grew significantly with the discovery of gold, copper and tin in the surrounding areas.
 Restored historic buildings throughout the town provide an important link to the past, with a visit to the old gaol being highly recommended.
 It is a sobering look at how this land’s original inhabitants were treated during colonisation and the conditions they endured.

 West of the town, the historic port of Cossack, now under the control of the Garlbagu Corporation, is springing back to life with some basic accommodation and camping options available.
 Grab some lunch and spend time exploring the historic buildings and taking in the sights.

 Part of the Camping with Custodians program, Peedamulla Station has an established campground, complete with five powered sites (with water), 15 unpowered sites, a camp kitchen and ablution block with hot showers.
 Camp sites are well spread out, offering visitors their own slice of seclusion.
 A communal firepit as well as two camp oven pits bring visitors together to share stories.

 Grabbing a map from the station will guide you out to the coast via the only freshwater swamp in the Pilbara.
 Mangroves line the coast here, with the mouth of the Cane River kissing the ocean.
 Mud crabs and an abundance of fish make for a great coastal adventure.
 Please take care here as there have been plenty of encounters with saltwater crocodiles along the coast and up the Cane River.